 CocoIndex leverages Tree-sitter’s capabilities to intelligently chunk code based on the actual syntax structure rather than arbitrary line breaks.
 These syntactically coherent chunks are then used to build a more effective index for RAG systems, enabling more precise code retrieval and better context preservation.

-You can find the full code of this project here.
-Only ~ 50 lines of Python on the indexing path, check it out ๐!
+You can find the full code of this project here, and a walkthrough in the index-codebase example.
+Only ~ 50 lines of Python on the indexing path, check it out :rocket:!

 The flow diagram illustrates how we’ll process our codebase: